conway1521/ali_website/content/publication/oikos/index.md

 ---
-title: "An example journal article"
+title: "New Economic Development- OIKOS"
+subtitle: "An interactive tool for exploring a novel framework"
 authors:
 - admin
 date: "2023-09-01T00:00:00Z"